lissariley/ConditionTimingExtraction/README.md

 for documentation, usage, and notes.

-Based on a script by Roy Moral, kms@cornell.edu, and ebr@cornell.edu
+Based on a script by Roy Moral, kms424@cornell.edu, and er482@cornell.edu